HarryEMartland/open-medical-alert/README.md

 > Encrypting data at rest will be included in a future version of OMA.

-To deploy the serveless part of the application an AWS user is needed with sufficient permissions.
+To deploy the serverless part of the application an AWS user is needed with sufficient permissions.
-Keeping to the principal of least privalage, a minimum policy is provided <./deployment-policy.json>.
+Keeping to the principal of least privilege, a minimum policy is provided <./deployment-policy.json>.
-It is advised a new use is created with this role.
+It is advised to create a new user with this role to be used for deploying.

 #### Running Locally